am20dipi/upfront-task-2/notes.md

 3. ARROW FUNCTIONS
     - provides a shorter syntax to a typical function expression
     - cannot be used a function constructor i.e "new"
+    - implicit returns on single line arrow functions only
 4. ES6
      - ECMASCRIPT
      - changes & updates to JS